Dancan254/wallet_settlement/README.md

 1. Transaction IDs are system-generated UUIDs
 2. All amounts are positive (validation enforced)
-3. External reconciliation files must be in CSV format
-4. Reconciliation is processed synchronously
+3. Reconciliation is processed synchronously
-5. No authentication/authorization implemented
+4. No authentication/authorization implemented
-6. No rate limiting implemented
+5. No rate limiting implemented
-7. File upload size limited to 10MB
+6. File upload size limited to 10MB
-8. **Reconciliation Matching Strategy**: Internal and external transaction IDs may not directly match.
+7. **Reconciliation Matching Strategy**: Internal and external transaction IDs may not directly match.
 Reconciliation is performed by comparing a composite key derived from `customer_id`, `type`, `transaction_date`, and `amount`.
+8. **External Reconciliation File Formats**: Supports both CSV and JSON file formats for external transaction reports.